projectriff/riff/rfc/rfc-0008-pod-templates.md

 - processors.streaming.projectriff.io

 ### User Impact
 This is a breaking change.
-Users will need to move the content of `.spec.template` to `.spec.template.spec`.
+Users will need to move the current content of `.spec.template` to `.spec.template.spec`, since the former will now be the `PodTemplateSpec` and the latter will be the `PodSpec` within that template.

 ### Backwards Compatibility and Upgrade Path
 This is a breaking change for our CRDs.
 The impact can be minimized if the CLI is updated at the same time as the system and charts.
 No automatic migration will be performed.